Mortgages for Company Directors

-Limited Company Directors can raise mortgages based on their PAYE or Dividend Income, and also on Retained Profit.
+Mortgages for Company Directors can be raised based on your PAYE or Dividend Income, and also on Retained Profit.
 Specialist mortgage brokers can assist where trading history is minimal, profit has fluctuated, or the trading situation is particularly complex.

 We can help where:-

 - There is a limited trading history